ssi-dk/AEF-DDF/workflows/README.md

 The output of `pkgdown` is stored as an artifact on github.

 If the trigger is a `release`, the `pkgdown` output is deployed to the github page of the repository.
+Alternatively, if the package is a pre-release state (i.e. the version number is less than "0.1") then the `pkgdown` output is deployed when the workflow runs on one of the `main_branches`.

 | Arguments            | Description                                              | Default     | Example       |
 |----------------------|----------------------------------------------------------|-------------|---------------|